More

 Canadian rapper Drake has come under fire after losing a bet that could have netted him over $1 million.
 The rapper backed Jake Paul to defeat Tyson Fury in their boxing match on Sunday night, but the social media star lost by a split decision.

-This is not the first time that Drake has been blamed for a sporting loss, as he’s well known for betting on sports individuals and teams.
-This particular bet was placed on crypto platform Stake and if Paul had won, Drake would have cashed in over $1 million.
+This is not the first time Drake has been blamed for a sporting loss, as he’s known for betting on sports individuals and teams.
+This particular bet was placed on the crypto platform Stake, and if Paul had won, Drake would have cashed in over $1 million.

 The rapper’s bet